 I agree with you.
 Positive thinking seminars are not only worthless, they are EVIL.
 When you tell someone (or a company's employees) that the whole problem with their lives or company is their ATTITUDE, you are taking what are reality problems and then blaming them on the person or employee.
 Poor management loves this, as it takes the pressure off of them.

-But it backfires, as you can't fix your person problems by positive THINKING, but rather by positive ACTIONS.
+But it backfires, as you can't fix your personal problems by positive THINKING, but rather by positive ACTIONS.
 And similarly, all the positive thinking can't save a company that is mired in debt, has second-rate products, and a poor quality reputation.

 General Motor's problem wasn't lack of positive thinking.
 Their problem was their inability to confront reality and make hard decisions (such as confronting the unions, dealing with their debt problem, shedding unprofitable divisions).
 Reality, in the form of bankruptcy, forced them to deal with messy reality.
 In the reality of Bankruptcy, they could unload Pontiac and Saturn (the latter a departure from reality if there ever was one - GM spent more developing that division that it would have cost to BUY Toyota Motor Corporation outright).
-They could force the union to renegotiate their contract (which required GM to hire people, even if they weren't needed!).
+They could force the union to renegotiate their contract (which previously required GM to retain people, even if they weren't needed!).
 They could shed the onerous retirement benefits off onto the union.
 It took bankruptcy for GM to confront reality.
 Until then, it was fantasy-land, fueled by cheap gas and robust SUV sales - and the fantasy that it could go on forever this way.

 I am not a "negative" person, just a realistic one.
 Reality seems "harsh" only to those who avoid dealing with it.
 Oddly enough, the folks who fail to confront reality are usually the ones who are most depressed.